When generic systems fail, it’s time to design your own

 Start with the “Failed System Graveyard” exercise.
 List every productivity system or routine you’ve tried in the past 3 years.
 For each one, write: what you tried, how long it lasted, and why it broke.
 This isn’t self-criticism.
 It’s pattern recognition.
 You might notice that rigid systems always fail by week three.
 Or that you abandon anything requiring morning consistency.
 Or that you need variety in your work structure.
 These are insights, not failures.

 Next, conduct a time audit for the week.
-This doesn’t mean time tracking with an app (though you can).
+This doesn’t mean sophisticated time tracking, though a free tool like Toggl Track or even a simple Google Calendar color-coding system works well.
 It means noticing: When do you have energy?
 When does work feel forced?
 Where does time disappear?
 What commitments are fixed versus negotiable?
 What’s stealing time that you don’t actually value?

 Week 2: Define your non-negotiables and constraints (Define phase)